emilmork/react-rt-chart/README.md

 #### `reset`

-Reset and unload the chart if true
+Reset and unload the chart if true.

 ```javascript
 reset={true}